bregman-arie/bregman-arie.github.io/_posts/2019-11-13-ansible-interview-questions.markdown

 ### Answer

 Task – a call to a specific Ansible module
 Module – the actual unit of code executed by Ansible on your own host or a remote host.
-Modules are indexed by category (database, file, network, …) and also referred as task plugins.
+Modules are indexed by category (database, file, network, …) and also referred to as task plugins.

 Play – One or more tasks executed on a given host(s)